Friedlander's inequality and the de Rham complex: Acknowledgements

 \section{Acknowledgements}

-We thank Jonathan Rohleder for his comments on an early version of the paper.
+We thank Jonathan Rohleder for his comments on an early version of the paper, as well as comments on the published version.
+We also thank Nikolay Filonov for a counterexample to an erroneous claim in a previous version.
 We thank Mikael Persson Sundqvist for the useful discussions.
 We are most grateful to Matthias Lesch for his careful explanations and helpful remarks on \cite{leschbruening}.
 G.M. would like to thank Daniel Sahlberg for providing numerical examples concerning domains in two dimensions.